Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Introduction

-In this work, we analyze the noisy double-sketch algorithm originally proposed but not theoretically studied in \cite{fazel2008compressed}.
-Here, the term ``double-sketch" refers to the first algorithm in \cite{fazel2008compressed} where two independent random sketches matrices are applied to $X_0$ by multiplying from the left and right, respectively.
+In this work, we analyze the noisy double-sketch algorithm considered but not theoretically studied in \cite{fazel2008compressed} and which is based on an approach by Woolfe et al. \cite{woolfe2008fast}.
+Here, the term ``double-sketch" refers to the first algorithm in \cite{fazel2008compressed} where two independent random sketching matrices are applied to $X_0$ by multiplying from the left and right, respectively.
 We show that when the sketching matrices are i.i.d. complex Gaussian random matrices, one can recover the original low-rank matrix $X_0$ with high probability where the error on the approximation depends on the noise level for both sketches.
-Here, we do not assume that one has access to the exact rank of $X_0$ but instead an approximate rank $r$, which satisfies $r > r_0 := \text{rank} (X_0)$.
+Here, we do not assume that one has access to the exact rank of $X_0$ but instead, an approximate rank $r$, which satisfies $r > r_0 := \text{rank} (X_0)$.
 We also remark on the utility of our theoretical guarantees for when the double sketch algorithm is used not for low-rank matrix recovery but instead for low-rank approximation with noise.
-Lastly, we present results for the application of this work to a more extreme large-scale data setting in which one wants to recover a low-tubal-rank tensor \cite{kilmer2013third} (see Definition \ref{def:low_tubal}), which are used as a model for multidimensional data in applications.
+Lastly, we present results for the application of this work to a more extreme large-scale data setting in which one wants to recover a low-tubal-rank tensor \cite{kilmer2013third} (see Definition \ref{def:low_tubal}), which is used as a model for multidimensional data in applications.

 A key step in our robust recovery analysis is to control the perturbation error of a low-rank matrix under noise.
 A standard way is to apply Wedin's Theorem, or Davis-Kahan Theorem \cite{wedin1972perturbation,davis1970rotation,chen2020spectral,o2018random}, which results in a bound that depends on the condition number of the low-rank matrix.
 However, our proof is based on an exact formula to calculate the difference between output and the ground truth matrix and a detailed analysis of the random matrices (extreme singular value bounds of Gaussian matrices \cite{vershynin2018high,rudelson2010non,tao2010random} and the least singular value of truncated Haar unitary matrices \cite{banks2020pseudospectral,dumitriu2012smallest}) involved in the double sketch algorithm.
 This novel approach yields a bound independent of the condition number of the low-rank matrix (Theorem \ref{thm:main}).
 Due to the Gaussian structure of our sensing matrices, our results are non-asymptotic, and all the constants involved in the probabilistic error bounds are explicit.